baychub/cb-gsg/getting-started.md

 ## Setting up the Hardware

 Whether you're using the RSP Developer Kit or provided your own components, the steps for setting up your environment are the same.
+The network map above shows the arrangement, but **the connection order is important**, so follow these steps.
 1. If your RSP sensor is the H1000 model, attach the two external antennas using antenna cables or adapters.

 	The H3000 model has two built-in antennas.